 If you are someone who does not know much about the science of computers, you might not understand the technicalities of what a database management system is.
 But don’t worry, as this article will guide you through these technicalities and help you understand these concepts better.

 Database software refers to systems that capture, analyze, and maintain data for business use, allowing end-users to retrieve the data when needed.
 Fortunately, there are many free database software solutions with powerful features that are trusted by hundreds of companies worldwide.
-This article will help break down the concept and uses of database programs for you and will give you a detailed description of 15 top-rated software options available for free.
+This article will help break down the concept and uses of database programs for you and will give you a detailed description of 15 top-rated free simple database software options available for you.

 What is a Database Management System (DBMS)?